MCP Apps Integration in A2UI Surfaces¶

 There are two primary samples demonstrating MCP Apps integration.
 Each sample requires running multiple terminals — one for each backend service and one for the client.

-1. MCP App Standalone Sample (Lit & ADK Agent)¶
+Sample 1: MCP App Standalone Sample (Lit Client & ADK Agent)¶

 This sample verifies the sandbox with a Lit-based client and an ADK-based A2A agent.